 With that in mind, and in the interest of involving the USI community, Archie’s new look was put to a vote.
 Nearly 5,000 people voted, and his makeover resulted in a proud, refined eagle that maintained the original coloration of the brown feathers and gold beak and legs, and donned the school colors of blue, red and white in his apparel.

 Because we listened during the feedback sessions, Archie is also being introduced into the community more fully.
-For the first time, Archie’s presence will be felt by younger Screaming Eagles fans and future USI students through the launch of Archie's Jr. Varsity Club.
-Community members also can request Archie for events and other public appearances.
+Community members can request Archie for events and other public appearances.